Sales process expert, Bob Apollo, offers this extensive guide for improving sales forecasting accuracy.

 Bob Apollo is the Managing Partner of UK-based Inflexion-Point Strategy Partners.
 He helps B2B companies to accelerate their revenue growth by designing and implementing repeatable, scalable and highly-aligned sales and marketing processes that enable them to systematically identify, attract, engage, qualify and convert more of the right sort of prospects.

-You can find additional sales forecasting help through the sales qualification 'Win Predictor' assessment and 'Sales Stage Identifier' assessment available free to registered site users.
-If you are already registered, login to use these tools.
+The sales 'Win Predictor' assessment available free to registered site users improves sales forecasting.
+If you are already registered, login to this tool.
 Follow this link to register.

-If you need to re qualify specific sales opportunities or an entire pipeline, we can help.
-Telephone +44 (0)118 983 3887.
+If you need to improve sales forecasting, re qualify specific sales opportunities, or an entire pipeline, we can help.
+Telephone +44 (0)1392 851500.
 We will be pleased to discuss your needs or talk through some options.
 Send email to firstname.lastname@example.org for a prompt reply or use the contact form here.